Marguerite Engelbrecht from Jenman African Safaris shares her insight on one of Namibia's best-kept secrets.Read more...

-The rock art at Twfelfontein is unusual as it contains both paintings and engravings © Jan-Dirk Hansen Shutterstock
+The rock art at Twyfelfontein is unusual as it contains both paintings and engravings © Jan-Dirk Hansen, Shutterstock

 The boulders that litter these slopes are dotted with thousands of paintings and ancient engravings, only a fraction of which have been recorded.